Foundation Backs Record Number of Players for 2026 Season

 Read More →Operation Grand Slam

 The appetite for tennis in Ireland has never been greater.
-With 193 affiliated clubs, over 100,000+ members, and 53,000 tournament entries, the foundations are in place.
-What's missing is a high-performance programme to turn that momentum into world-class results.
+With almost 200 affiliated clubs, over 100,000+ members, and 50,000 tournament entries, the foundations are in place.
+What's missing is a High Performance Programme to turn that momentum into world-class results.

 Tennis Ireland has an ambitious vision of how to bring Irish tennis to the next level — and a clear plan to make it happen.
 We need partners who share our ambition to help us get there.